chinmayb/chinmay.github.io/_posts/2025-01-25-oom-killer.md

 title: "OOM Killer"
 date: 2025-01-25 12:00:00 +0530
 categories: general
-label: [OS, learning, OOMKill]
+tag: [OS, learning, OOMKill]
 ---

 ## Linux OOM Killer

-The kernel has a mechanism called oomkiller (out-of-memory killer) to allows killing a single process. killer is summoned when the system runs short of free memory and is unable to proceed without killing one or more processes.
-[Kernel Doc](https://www.kernel.org/doc/gorman/html/understand/understand016.html)
+The kernel has a mechanism called oomkiller (out-of-memory killer) to allow killing a single process.
+Killer is summoned when the system runs short of free memory and is unable to proceed without killing one or more processes.
+[Kernel Doc](https://www.kernel.org/doc/gorman/html/understand/understand016.html) Modern systems allow overcommit, meaning kernel allows more memory to a process that it can gurantee.
+When many of the process consume the overcommitted memory, kernel can either panic or start killing some of its childen.
+A Real word example to understand this, flights do [overbooking](https://www.britannica.com/story/why-do-airlines-overbook-seats-on-flights).
+Here they dont kill the passengers, instead they offer better deals to the passengers who are willing to opt out.

 This can be controlled by the flag called `/proc/sys/vm/panic_on_oom`.
 Set it to 1, the kernel will panic instead of killing the process.
 Otherwise, it will call the OOM killer(default).

-So for every PID there's a score maintained.
+So for every PID there's a score maintained for "fair" termination of the processes.

 * `/proc/[pid]/oom_score`

-   view the OOM-killer score.
+   View the OOM-killer score of your process.
 A higher score means that the process is more likely to be selected by the OOM-killer. e.g

-    ```console
+    ```shell
 	root@raspberrypi:/home/pi# cat /proc/3202/oom_score
 	668
     ```